Posted on

 Due to PFOA’s tendency to off-gas from high heat and its relationship to cancer and other ailments, the EPA banned it from Teflon in 2013.

-As a result, manufacturers use the PFAS chemical GenX to make Teflon today.
-However, studies show that PFAS chemicals can leach into food regardless of temperature.
+Studies show that all PFAS chemicals can leach into food regardless of temperature.
 High heat increases leaching even further.
-PFAS can then accumulate in your body, linking to high blood pressure and certain cancers.
+PFAS can then accumulate in your body, increasing the risk of high blood pressure and certain cancers.
+And that’s not to mention the environmental havoc PFAS chemicals wreak on wildlife.

 The Bottom Line on Teflon